Azure/azure-sdk-for-java/README.md

 ## Help

-If you are migrating your code to 1.0 beta 5, you can use these notes for [preparing your code for 1.0 beta 5 from 1.0 beta 4](./notes/prepare-for-1.0.0-beta5.md).
+If you are migrating your code to 1.0 GA, you can use these notes for [preparing your code for 1.0 GA from 1.0 beta 5](./notes/prepare-for-1.0.0-GA.md).

 If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-java/issues) or checkout [StackOverflow for Azure Java SDK](http://stackoverflow.com/questions/tagged/azure-java-sdk).